rajat8527/Dungeons-Dragnons-UI/README.md

 # Dungeons & Dragons - React UI

 It's a small application based on Dungeons & Dragons where you can manage (view, edit, delete) characters.
 The application was developed using React.
+This project is dependent upon Dungeons-Dragons-Backend project as it provides the REST API support to this applicaiton.

 ## Available Scripts